Niour/Nodejs_challenge/readme.txt

 docker-compose up

 Access CLI OF postgre:
--Access postgre CLI with docker Cli.
-Where [nodejs_challenge_default] the network name. https://github.com/docker-library/postgres/pull/253
-This is a different approach:
-docker run -it --network  nodejs_challenge_default --rm --user root  -e POSTGRES_PASSWORD=123 nodejs_challenge_postgre_1 psql -h postgre_1 -U career -W or use Docker-UI to access the image cli and then. psql -h localhost -U career -W
+exec -it [container] bash or use Docker-UI to access the image cli and then: psql -h localhost -U career -W

 Backup:
 Inside Container: